 - Kifaru: Versatile lineup with options to cater to your specific hunt.

 Figuring out what hunting gear you need is critical—but it’s not just about buying the best of everything.
 What will work best for the location you’re headed and what you want to accomplish on your hunt?
 Figuring that out is way more important than the brand you use.
 Bottom line?
 Pick the gear that works best for you.
 See you on the trail!

-Sky went on his first whitetail deer hunt in 2018—you can watch him snag his buck in this video.
 Interested in Sky’s videography work?
-Check out the “Beyond the Rock” video below of another Redmond Hunt contest winner’s whitetail hunt.
-Or click the button to learn more about Redmond and our super effective deer mineral products.
+Check out the “Beyond the Rock” video below of a Redmond Hunt trail cam contest winner’s whitetail hunt.

 YOU MAY ALSO LIKE